#History #WWII #ColdWar #BerlinWalks

 Memorial to the Murdered Jews of Europe

 Designed by architect Peter Eisenman and completed in 2005, this field of 2,711 concrete stelae covers 19,000 m² near Brandenburg Gate.
-As documented by BerlinWanderlust, the underground information center beneath the memorial provides names and biographical details of Holocaust victims.
+The underground information center provides names and biographical details of Holocaust victims.

 Source: Foundation Memorial to the Murdered Jews of Europe, verified Jan 2025